John Weckert: Contributions to information ethics

 Weckert has contributed many ideas to Information Ethics, specifically relative to the relationship between the philosophical and applied sides of Information and Computer Ethics.

 Trust in an online environment

-Weckert has done extensive research on the idea of trust within an online environment.
+Weckert has worked on the idea of trust within an online environment.
 He sums up his theories in his 2005 article, "Trust in Cyberspace".
+In the article, Weckert focuses on a few key issues regarding the concept of trust and if and when it may be possible in cyberspace.